nikogura/nikogura.com/NikOguraResumeShortForm.md

 * Led internal training initiatives on technology for all employees at Orion.

-Technologies: AWS, Kubernetes, Bash, Linux, Golang, Terraform, Prometheus, Grafana, AlertManager, ElasticSearch, Kibana, Logstash, OpenSSL, Hashicorp Vault, Bare Metal, IPTables, Networks
+Technologies: AWS, Kubernetes, Bash, Linux, Golang, Terraform, Prometheus, Grafana, AlertManager, ElasticSearch, Kibana, Logstash, OpenSSL, Hashicorp Vault, Bare Metal, IPTables, Networks, Postgres, Redis

-#### Scribd - San Francisco, CA - Sec/DevOps Engineering Lead - 2018 - 2020
+## Scribd - Remote, USA
+2018 - 2020 Principal DevSecOps Engineer, Sr. DevOps/SRE

+* Founded, hired, and led the Scribd Security Team.

-* Developed a scalable SIEM/WAF system to monitor and secure Scribd's global CDN, ensuring the protection of customer data.
+* Developed a scalable SIEM system to monitor and secure Scribd's global CDN, ensuring the protection of customer data.

+* Led implementation of  WAF (Web Application Firewall) to protect Scribd's services and network.

-* Implemented an easy-to-use YAML interface on Hashicorp Vault called Managed Secrets for streamlined management of sensitive information.
+* Created an easy-to-use YAML interface on Hashicorp Vault called "Managed Secrets" for streamlined management of sensitive information- now published as an Open Source project.

-* Designed Kubernetes deployments that linked to Fastly caches, enabling efficient tracking of cache expiration of precompiled javascript code at scale.
+* Designed Kubernetes clusters and Kubernetes native tooling that linked application workloads to Fastly caches, enabling efficient tracking of cache expiration of precompiled javascript code at scale.

-* Instituted an advanced IAM system and PKI to protect internal networks and Kubernetes clusters against unauthorized access.
+* Created an advanced IAM System and PKI to protect internal networks and Kubernetes clusters against unauthorized access.

-Technologies: Kubernetes, Elasticsearch, Logstash, Kibana, Linux, Golang, Chef, Ruby, OpenLDAP, OpenSSL, Hashicorp Vault, Bare Metal, IPTables, Networks
+Technologies: Kubernetes, ElasticSearch, Logstash, Kibana, Linux, Golang, Chef, Ruby, OpenLDAP, OpenSSL, Hashicorp Vault, Bare Metal, IPTables, Networks, MySQL

-#### Stitch Fix Inc. - San Francisco, CA - Data Platform Engineer - 2017
+## Stitch Fix Inc. - San Francisco, CA
+2017 - Sr. DevOps/SRE, Data Platform Engineer

-* Created the IAM systems whereby the Algorithms & Analytics department connects to every resource, instance and container in the stack.
+* Created the IAM System whereby the Algorithms & Analytics department connects to every resource, instance and container in the stack.

 * Enabled AWS IAM Role based development that works transparently on a laptop as if the computer were actually an EC2 node.
 Whether you're local or in the cloud your code works exactly the same.

+* Created a system for interactive containers in the cloud that enabled Data Scientists to run their code near their data transparently as if it was local.

-* Built a self- building, self-updating, extensible userspace binary tooling system that creates and distributes signed binaries for doing work on laptops with no external depenencies.
+* Created self-updating userspace tool framework that creates and distributes signed tools for doing work on laptops, servers, and containers.

 Technologies: AWS, Golang, Python, OpenLDAP, Docker, Linux, OpenSSL, Hashicorp Vault, IPTables, Networks, PF

-#### Apple iOS Systems - Cupertino, CA - Senior DevOps Engineer - 2015 ~ 2017
+## Apple iOS Systems / Apple Pay - Sunnyvale, CA
+2015 - 2017 Systems Architect, Lead DevOps Engineer, Senior DevOps Engineer

+* Led Apple Pay DevOps team.

 * Designed and built a dynamic test driven CI/CD pipeline for Apple Pay, Apple Sim, and every Apple device in the world.

-* Implemented a private OpenStack cloud for testing and verification of applications.
+* Implemented a private OpenStack cloud for testing and verification of applications from bare metal hardware.

 * Designed a system whereby the entire deployment footprint of a group of applications can be described and manipulated in code.

+* Created a system by which full end-to-end integration testing of the Apple Pay stack can be performed on any laptop.

-* Transitioned the organization from Subversion to Git.
+* Transitioned Apple Pay from Subversion to Git.

-Technologies: Java, Docker, Chef, Puppet, Bash, Ruby, Subversion, Git, Linux, Bare Metal, IPTables, Networks
+Technologies: Java, Docker, Chef, Puppet, Bash, Ruby, Subversion, Git, Linux, Bare Metal, IPTables, Networks, Redis

-#### Data Recognition Corporation - Maple Grove, MN - Principal DevOps Engineer - 2014 ~ 2015
+## Data Recognition Corporation - Remote, USA
+2014 - 2015 Principal DevOps Consultant

-* Designed an auto-scaling Continuous Delivery environment for educational testing.
+* Designed an auto-scaling Continuous Delivery System for educational testing.

 * Shepherded multiple applications from proprietary systems to fully Open Source platforms.